QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Chiral transition at finite volume

-We illustrate this behavior in \fgn{Mhyst}, where we show $\omf$ at different volumes at $T$=20 MeV.
+In \fgn{Mhyst}, $\omf$ is shown at $T$=20 MeV for different volumes.
 We find a two-well structure in $\omf$ even at $R$=10 fm.
-Note also the range of $\muq$ over which this structure is seen (we loosely refer below to this region as the transition region).
-A shift of the transition to higher $\muq$ is seen with the reduction in volume; at the same time, a weakening of the double-well structure (and a shrinking of the transition region) is seen.
-At this temperature, we do not find a discontinuous transition in the 5 fm sphere, but as we go further down to $T$=0 we find a discontinuous transition in all our systems. \\
+Note also the range of $\muq$ over which this structure is seen (we loosely refer below to this region as the coexistence region).
+A shift of the transition to higher $\muq$ is seen with the reduction in volume; at the same time, a weakening of the double-well structure (and a shrinking of the coexistence region) is seen.
+At this temperature, we do not find a discontinuous transition in the 5 fm sphere, but as we go further down to $T$=0 we find a discontinuous transition in all our systems.

-Our finding of the transition line in the $(T, \muq)$ plane is summarized in \fgn{pdg}.
-In the inset, the first-order parts of the line are shown.
-Here the dotted lines indicate the estimate of the boundary of the two-phase region. \bef \centerline{ } \eef{pdg}
+Our finding of the transition line in the $\tmq$ plane is summarized in \fgn{pdg}.
+The dashed line corresponds to the smooth crossover region, whereas the solid part of the line at small $T$ indicates the region where the mean field effective potential behaves like a first order transition.
+We find a shift of the crossover line towards larger values of $\muq$ as the system size is reduced.
+The shift is mild for systems with radii as small as 10 fm, but a more significant shift is seen for the 5 fm sphere.

+A more significant volume dependence is found when we investigate the first order transition region at low temperatures.
+This part is shown more clearly in the inset.
+As the figure shows, the coexistence region in the mean field potential is pushed down to lower values of $T$ as the system radius is decreased.
+The dotted lines around the first order line in the inset indicate the estimate of the boundary of the coexistence region.
+This region shrinks quite strongly as the system size is reduced. \bef \centerline{ } \eef{pdg}